-- 1. The operating environment that executes the SafeZone FIPS Cryptographic Module must ensure single operator mode of operation to be compliant with the requirements for the FIPS 140-2 Level 1. - 2.
-The operator must not call ptrace or strace functions, or run gdb or other debugger when the module is in the FIPS mode. - 3.
-If the hardware platform has a connector for an external debugger (for example JTAG), that connector must not be used while the module is in FIPS mode. - 4.
+- 1. The operating environment that executes the SafeZone FIPS Cryptographic Module must ensure single operator mode of operation to be compliant with the requirements for the FIPS 140-2 Level 1. - The correct operation of the module depends on the Default Entry Point.
+It is not allowed to prevent execution of the Default Entry Point (the function FL LibInit). - 3.
+The operator must not call ptrace or strace functions, or run gdb or other debugger when the module is in the FIPS mode. - 4.
+If the hardware platform has a connector for an external debugger (for example JTAG), that connector must not be used while the module is in FIPS mode. - 5.
 The SafeZone FIPS Cryptographic Module keeps all CSPs and other protected objects in Random Access Memory (RAM).
 The operator(s) must only use these objects via the handles provided by the SafeZone FIPS Cryptographic Module.
-It is not permissible to directly access these objects in the memory. - 5.
-The operator must not call functions provided by the SafeZone FIPS Cryptographic Module that are not explicitly specified in the appropriate guidance document for User or Crypto Officer. - 6.
+It is not permissible to directly access these objects in the memory. - 6.
+The operator must not call functions provided by the SafeZone FIPS Cryptographic Module that are not explicitly specified in the appropriate guidance document for User or Crypto Officer. - 7.
 When using cryptographic services provided by the SafeZone FIPS Cryptographic Module, the operator must follow the appropriate guidance for each cryptographic algorithm.
-Although the cryptographic algorithms provided by the SafeZone FIPS Cryptographic Module are recommended or allowed by NIST, secure operation of these algorithms requires thorough understanding of the recommendations and appropriate limitations. - 7.
-The SafeZone FIPS Cryptographic Module aims to be flexible and therefore it includes support for cryptographic algorithms or key lengths that are considered secure only until 2013 according NIST SP 800-131A.
-It is the responsibility of the SafeZone FIPS Cryptographic Module user to ensure that algorithms or key lengths are not used anymore once they are deprecated. - 8.
+Although the cryptographic algorithms provided by the SafeZone FIPS Cryptographic Module are recommended or allowed by NIST, secure operation of these algorithms requires thorough understanding of the recommendations and appropriate limitations. - 8.
+The SafeZone FIPS Cryptographic Module aims to be flexible and therefore it includes support for cryptographic algorithms or key lengths that were considered secure until 2013 according to NIST SP 800-131A.
+It is the responsibility of the SafeZone FIPS Cryptographic Module user to ensure that disallowed algorithms or key lengths are not used. - 9.
 Some of the implemented cryptographic algorithms offer key lengths exceeding the current NIST specifications.
 Such key lengths must not be used, unless following newer guidance from NIST. - a.
-RSA Key Pair Generation provided by the module (FIPS 186-3 B.3.6) is only FIPS-approved for RSA modulus sizes of 1024 bits, 2048 bits and 3072 bits.
-It is not permissible to generate keys using other RSA modulus sizes. - b.
-For RSA Signature Generation using modulus sizes 1536 bits or 4096 bits the RSA private key must be provided by the operator, and RSA Key Pair Generation must not be used.

-9. The Crypto Officer must ensure that the Trusted Root Key has sufficient entropy to meet all FIPS 140-2 requirements for its usage in the module.
+RSA Key Pair Generation provided by the module (FIPS 186-3 B.3.6) is only FIPS-approved for RSA modulus sizes of 2048 bits and 3072 bits.
+It is not permissible to generate keys using other RSA modulus sizes. - 10.
+The Crypto Officer must ensure that the Trusted Root Key has sufficient entropy to meet all FIPS 140-2 requirements for its usage in the module.